terchris/urbalurba-db/README.md

 # urbalurba-db README.md file
 docker compose for setting up psql for urbalurba

+Setup using github actions and portainer

+When a new commit to main is done then github actions build the docker image and push it to the github docker registry.
+Image is built for both amd64 and arm64 [see docker-build-and-push.yml](.github/workflows/docker-build-and-push.yml)

+To use it from portainer do:

+-------------------------- Old manual setup -----------------------------
 ## Installation

 When running the urbalurba-db we do this from the folder named urbalurba-containers.